 End State

-A end state is the set of required conditions that defines achievement of all objectives.
+An end state is the set of required conditions that defines achievement of all objectives.
 The end state should account for a wide variety of task the force may need to accomplish.
 The end state describes the set of conditions to meet the conflict termination criteria (war is over).

 Objective: